vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 VṛṣaṇaŚva, Indra hailed as Mena of, 125.
 Vṛtra, demon, 62, 68, 72, 88, 91, 93, 104, 114, 124, 131, 133, 134, 136, 142, 151, 161, 163, 168, 192, 195, n.
 2, 205, 210, 220, 234, 235, 266, n.
 7, 464, 468, 477.

-Vṛtrahan, epithet of Indra (Magoun (Studies in honor of Bloomfield, pp. 197-210), makes it apply primarily to Agni, but uncon- vincingly), 33, 133.
+Vṛtrahan, epithet of Indra (Magoun (Studies in honor of Bloomfield, pp. 197-210), makes it apply primarily to Agni, but unconvincingly), 33, 133.

 Vratya, Vratyas, 24, 147, 148, 209, 337, 338,